 Several ways to access the Event Analysis view are available in Version 11.1.

-- When you use the Actions > Go to event in Event Analysis option in the Navigate view, and enter an event ID, the Event Analysis view opens the single event as a reconstruction.
-To simplify the view, the toolbar does not include the unnecessary options to expand, contract, and close windows.
+- Use the Actions > Go to event in Event Analysis option in the Navigate view, and enter an event ID.
+The Event Analysis view opens the single event as a reconstruction.
 You can begin working as described in Analyzing Raw Events and Metadata in the Event Analysis View.

-- When you hover over a count (the green number after a meta value) in the Navigate view and click Open Event Analysis in new tab, the Event Analysis view opens with the list of events for the selected drill point, and you can begin working as described in Analyzing Raw Events and Metadata in the Event Analysis View.
-The list of events can be very large, and there is a chance that the event you selected is not visible in the current page of events.
-In this case, a message advises you to scroll down to view the event.
+- Hover over a count (the green number after a meta value) in the Navigate view and Control-click Open Event Analysis in new tab.
+The Event Analysis view opens with the list of events for the selected drill point, and you can begin working as described in Analyzing Raw Events and Metadata in the Event Analysis View.
+The following figure is an example of the list of events.

 - Go to INVESTIGATE > Event Analysis.

-The Event Analysis view opens with the first service in the service list selected and no data displayed.
-The Select a service field is populated initially with the first service in the list or the last selected service.
-A drop-down menu offers a list of available services in alphabetical order.
+The Event Analysis view opens with a service selected and no data displayed.
+A drop-down list offers a list of available services in alphabetical order.
+The Select a service field is populated with the first service in the list or the most recently selected service.
 By default the list of available services is retrieved every twelve hours and cached on the NetWitness server.
-If a service is added or removed from the NetWitness server, the cache is updated with the latest list of services.
-At the beginning of the field an icon provides the status of the query.
+If a service is added or removed from the NetWitness server before the next time to retrieve, the cache is updated with the latest list of services.
+An icon provides the status of the service.

 - and selected service name= the service is selected.